walmartlabs/active-status/README.md

 ### Future Directions

-It would be nice to come up with options that work, even if somewhat crippled, on Windows, or on unsupported terminal types.

 More options than the console score board are expected; these might include a pop-up Swing frame, or a client/server approach (with a server acting as the score board, and providing a web user interface).